javierllorente/qactus/README.md

 -------
 This application is licensed under the GPL.
 See LICENSE for more details.

-The icons come from the Oxygen Project (http://www.oxygen-icons.org/).
+The icons come from the Oxygen Project (http://www.oxygen-icons.org/), with the exception of the tray icon which comes from the Open Build Service (http://openbuildservice.org/).